agilebits/AgileCloudSDK/Using AgileCloudSDK.md

 1. Create an Array named `CloudContainers`
 	- `CloudAPIToken`:`<token>` This is the API token created in CloudKitDashboard
 	- `CloudEnvironment`:`production` or `development`
-	- `CloudContainerName`:your app's CloudKit container id. e.g. `iCloud.com.company.app`
+	- `CloudContainerName`:your app's container id. e.g. `iCloud.com.company.app`

 #### Add code to your classes

 1. Stand up the CKMediator.
-CKMediator is the class that mediates native cloudkit calls to CloudKit JS.
+CKMediator is the class that mediates native calls to CloudKit JS.
 It must be instantiated and set up first.

-	- the following code sets up the mediator and registers for notification types so your app receives cloudkit notifications.
+	- the following code sets up the mediator and registers for notification types so your app receives notifications.
 	```
 		static dispatch_once_t onceToken;
 		dispatch_once(&onceToken, ^{